evantey14/website/content/authors/admin/_index.md

 - Visitors
 ---

-hi! i'm evan, and i'm a researcher / engineer for [tess](https://tess.mit.edu). right now, i'm probably...
+Hi!
+I'm Evan, and I'm an engineer / researcher for [TESS](https://tess.mit.edu).
+Right now, I'm probably...

 - :telescope: hunting for exoplanets
 - :soccer: playing soccer with my housemates / neighbors
 - :curry: making / eating copious amounts of food

-i really enjoy receiving random emails, so this is an open invitation to email me at:
+I really enjoy receiving random emails, so this is an open invitation to email me at:

 tey [at] mit [dot] edu